sframe-wg/sframe/draft-ietf-sframe-enc.md

 in the SFrame header, the client MAY buffer the ciphertext and retry decryption once a key with that KID is received.

-### Duplicate Frames

-Unlike messaging application, in video calls, receiving a duplicate frame doesn't necessarily mean the client is under a replay attack, there are other reasons that might cause this, for example the sender might just be sending them in case of packet loss.
-SFrame decryptors use the highest received frame counter to protect against this.
-It allows only older frame pithing a short interval to support out of order delivery.

 ## Cipher Suites

 Each SFrame session uses a single cipher suite that specifies the following